sshhoo/ica/README.md

 `cd examples/lite/codelabs/flower_classification/android/finish/`
 `sudo ./gradlew assembleDebug`

-The app will be created in the following directory.
+The app(`app-debug.apk`) will be created in the following directory.
 `examples/lite/codelabs/flower_classification/android/finish/app/build/outputs/apk/debug/app-debug.apk`

 When you run the app, it'll look like the following image.